Shubhamsm/Shubhamsm.github.io/_posts/Public-Internation-Litigation/2024-07-07-West_rand_case.md

 ### West Rand Central Gold Mining Co.
 Ltd v The King [1905] 2 KB 391

+- There is no principle of international law by which, after annexation of conquered territory, the conquering state becomes liable..gold had been wrongfully seized by the British authorities..
+- The King's Bench Division ruled in favor of the **defendant (The King)**, rejecting the plaintiff's claim for compensation.

 #### Case Synopsis

 **Court**: King's Bench Division